warnov/ms-agent-framework-step-by-step-workshop/10-persisting-conversations/README.md

 #### Key Takeaways from Lab 10

-- Serializing `AgentThread` gives you a complete snapshot that can be restored later with `agent.deserialize_thread`.
+- `AgentThread.serialize()` captures every message in the conversation so you can recreate full context on any machine.
-- A persistent `USER>` prompt plus function-key shortcuts makes it easy to demo stateful agents in a single run.
+- Deserializing threads avoids rerunning prompts, which lowers token usage and preserves business decisions or approvals.
-- Storing JSON per thread (e.g., `persisted_threads/<slug>.json`) keeps conversations portable across sessions or services.
+- Storing conversations as JSON makes them portable across services, letting you resume from CLI tools, web apps, or background jobs with the same state.

 ------